ColonolNutty/CustomGenderSettings/README.md

 For more mods like this support me at my Patreon: https://www.patreon.com/colonolnutty

+### Disclaimer:

+- This is *not* an adult mod!
+Keep this in mind when referring to it!

 ### Features:

 - Customize the Custom Gender Options of your sims through an interaction within the game without needing to use cheats to open CAS.